Ryan Agarwal: College career

-On March 16, 2022, Agarwal announced on his social media that he will be attending Stanford on a full-ride scholarship.

-Freshman year (2022-23)
+Stanford Cardinal (2022-26)

+2022-23 season

 As a freshman, Agarwal appeared in 17 games.
 He averaged 3.5 points per game, shot 50.0 percent from the field, and 45.7 percent from the 3-point line; he had the best 3-point percentage in the Pac-12 among players with at least 15 makes.
 Agarwal also scored in double figures twice, vs. Green Bay on December 16 and at Washington on January 12.

-Sophomore year (2023-24)
+2023-24 season

 As a sophomore, Agarwal received the Pac-12 Academic Honor Roll award.
 He appeared in five games off the bench, averaging 2.4 points throughout those games, which was a decrease from his performance the previous year.
 He scored a season-high seven points against Eastern Washington on November 17.

-Redshirt Sophomore / Junior year (2024-25)
+2024-25 season

-As a Redshirt Sophomore and Junior in the 2024-25 season, Agarwal earned numerous academic and athletic honors, including CSC Academic All-District, ACC All-Academic Team, and NABC Honors Court recognition, while also making the Pac-12 Academic Honor Roll in 2024.
+As a Redshirt Sophomore and Junior in the 2024–25 season, Agarwal earned numerous academic and athletic honors, including CSC Academic All-District, ACC All-Academic Team, and NABC Honors Court recognition, while also making the Pac-12 Academic Honor Roll in 2024.
 He appeared in 35 games with 29 starts, averaging 7.3 points, 4.9 rebounds, and 2.1 assists per game, ranking second on the team in rebounds and assists and fourth in scoring, with an impressive 81.8 percent free-throw percentage.
 He scored a career-high 15 points against Northern Arizona on November 12 and finished in double figures nine times, recorded two double-digit rebounding games including a career-high 12 at Notre Dame on March 5, and had 13 games with three or more assists, setting a career best with eight in a win over NC State on February 8, including the game-winning layup with 8.1 seconds remaining.
 He improved his scoring average by 5.1 points per game from the previous season and helped Stanford achieve its most wins (21) since 2015, a program record-tying 17 wins at Maples Pavilion, and school team records in three-pointers (294), free throw percentage (.789), and fewest turnovers per game (10.5).

-Senior year (2025-26)
+2025-26 season

 Starting his senior year, Agarwal was a starter for the team, which faced Portland State University.
-In 17 minutes of playtime, Agarwal scored only two points and tallied four rebounds in a 79-89 win against the Vikings.
+In 17 minutes of playtime, Agarwal scored only two points and tallied four rebounds in a 79–89 win against the Vikings.
+On January 14, 2026, in a game against the UNC Tar Heels, Agarwal scored a career high 20 points, paired with six rebounds, and one assist in 34 minutes of playtime.
+Agarwal led the game in rebounds for the Cardinals.
+On April 6, 2026, Agarwal announced that he will be entering the transfer portal with one year of eligibility left remaining.

+Loyola Ramblers (2026-present)

+On April 28, 2026, Agarwal announced that he would be transferring to Loyola Chicago, where he would spend his final season playing for the Loyola Ramblers.